 Bears QB Justin Fields returned to blowout loss to Chiefs after hit to head left him woozy

-Justin Fields took a blow to the head that left him woozy and kept playing in Sunday's blowout loss to the Kansas City Chiefs.
+Justin Fields took a blow to the head that left him woozy but kept playing in Sunday's blowout loss to the Kansas City Chiefs.

-The hit happened on a third-down scramble from the six-yard line on third-and-goal.
-Chiefs linebacker Willie Gay was in on the tackle, and his elbow made contact with Fields' face mask, sending Fields' head snapping back.
+The hit happened on a third-down scramble from the 6-yard line on third-and-goal.
+Linebacker Willie Gay was in on the tackle, and his elbow made contact with Fields' face mask, sending Fields' head snapping back.

 Willie Gay with a Peanut Punch right to Justin Fields’ face pic.twitter.com/2T1F41UXgt